-An extract from the "London Gazette," dated 29th June, 1915, records the following:-"For most conspicuous bravery near Ypres on 2nd May 1915.
+Citation: An extract from the "London Gazette," dated 29th June, 1915, records the following:-"For most conspicuous bravery near Ypres on 2nd May 1915.
 When the Germans were advancing behind their wave of asphyxiating gas, Pte.
 Lynn, although almost overcome by the deadly fumes, handled his machine gun with very great effect against the enemy, and when he could not see them he moved his gun higher up on the parapet, which enabled him to bring even more effective fire to bear, and eventually checked any further advance.
 The great courage displayed by this soldier had a fine effect on his comrades in the very trying circumstances.
 He died from the effects of gas poisoning."

-CASUALTY DETAILS: UK 100; New Zealand 1; South Africa 1; India 7; Total Burials: 109
+Casualty Details: UK 100; New Zealand 1; South Africa 1; India 7; Total Burials: 109